-Our workforce initiatives support the wider Australia Public Service undertakings on diversity and gender equity and Indigenous employment.
-AIMS has established an Equity, Diversity and Gender (EDGE) Working Group to integrate gender equity and diversity within the AIMS culture.
+Our workforce initiatives support the wider Australian Public Service undertakings on diversity and gender equity and Indigenous employment.
+AIMS has an Equity, Diversity and Gender (EDGE) Working Group to integrate gender equity and diversity within AIMS culture.
 AIMS was awarded Athena Swan Bronze status in 2020 by the Science in Australia Gender Equity (SAGE) program.
 This award recognises AIMS' commitment to improving gender equity, diversity and inclusion in STEM disciplines.
-The key element is the Action Plan that AIMS staff and leadership have committed to complete over the four years of SAGE accreditation, coordinated by the EDGE Working group and the Human Resources Team.
+The key element is the Action Plan that AIMS staff and leadership have committed to complete over the four years of SAGE accreditation, coordinated by the EDGE Working group and the People and Culture Team.
 The four key themes of the AIMS Action Plan are:

-- Equity considerations in AIMS policy.
+- Equity considerations in AIMS policy

-- Workforce gender balance.
+- Workforce gender balance

-- Diversity culture.
+- Diversity culture

 - Training and communication.